-Her staff has looked back at previous cases but couldn’t find the precedent for what constitutes an exorbitant or excessive plumbing cost.
-She says ultimately, each complaint will be reviewed on a case-by-case basis.
+Garza says her staff has looked back at previous cases but couldn’t find the precedent for what constitutes an exorbitant or excessive plumbing cost.
+She says ultimately, any complaint will be reviewed on a case-by-case basis.

 Garza said there will be an emphasis on education over enforcement, adding that her office would send out cease-and-desist letters, informing businesses their activity could be illegal.
 If all else fails, the County Attorney’s office has the power to file lawsuits or injunctions against businesses.